 Washington's Downtown Marina

-Gangplank is a 309 slip marine facility located in the protected waters of the Washington Channel within walking distance of the Washington Monument.
+Wharf Gangplank is a unique marina facility currently scheduled for a complete renovation located in the Washington Channel within walking distance of the Washington Monument.
 This facility provides a distinctive venue for local and transient boaters seeking the best of all worlds - the luxury of a boater's life and the proximity to the cosmopolitan attractions of the Nation's Capital.
 It's the perfect on-the-Potomac escape -whether for a week, a season or for a lifetime.

-The Gangplank Marina does not have designated transient slips, therefore, we have limited availability for transients.
-If you would like to apply for transient dockage, please print out and submit the TRANSIENT Dockage Form.
-Submission of this form is NOT a reservation.
-You must follow up with a phone call.
+The Wharf Gangplank does have transient slips available, although reservations are strongly encouraged.
+2018 Transient dockage form will be available soon.
 As a general rule, we will confirm a transient reservation and assign a slip number no more than one week prior to a vessel's planned arrival.

 Gangplank is known for it's proximity to the Nation's Capital and is within walking distance of the Jefferson Memorial, Haines Point and the Capital Building.
 The Smithsonian, shopping malls, museums, universities and libraries-even an 18-hole golf course-are located close to the marina.
 Marina based Odyssey Dinner Cruises caters to visitors and corporate clients seeking an "on the water" dining experience on the Potomac--Washington's signature river.